auth0/docs/articles/sso/current/relevant-api-endpoints.md

 #### Get a client

-The [GET /api/v2/clients/{id}](/api/management/v2#!/Clients/get_clients_by_id) endpoint can be used to return information about a specific client which you have configured for your tenant.
+The [GET /api/v2/clients/{id}](/api/management/v2#!/Clients/get_clients_by_id) endpoint can be used to return information about a specific client you have configured for your tenant.

 #### Update a client